President Trump made it official last week: The opioid crisis confronting the United States qualifies as a public health emergency.

 - In 2014, almost 2 million Americans abused or were dependent on prescription opioids.

 Declaring a public health emergency isn’t just a matter of empty words.
 It should pave the way for a number of concrete actions, but we’re still learning exactly what the Trump Administration has in mind exactly.
 Wednesday, President Trump’s commission on the opioid crisis released its final report, indicating it hopes to see more drug courts, more training for doctors, and penalties for insurers that try to avoid coverage for addiction treatment, The Washington Post reported.
-Unfortunately, though, it commits no new funding to the problem.
+Unfortunately, though, it commits no new funding to the problem, and there is still an issue of not enough health care professionals to provide quality care for all those that need it, if you’re wanting to pursue a public health career, you might want to look into this USC article as to what area of public health you might best be suited in.

 As the full meaning of the declaration comes into focus, it’s important to keep in mind the needs of people who have not abused opioids, but rely upon them for the treatment of chronic pain.